Hadia-Mahmood/hadia-mern-10pshine/README.md

 Make sure you have the following installed on your machine:

-Node.js
+- Node.js
-npm (Node Package Manager)
+- npm (Node Package Manager)
-MongoDB
+- MongoDB

 # Set Up

 Clone the Repository
 First, clone the repository:

-git clone <repository-url>
+- git clone <repository-url>
-cd <repository-directory>
+- cd <repository-directory>

 ## Fetch All Branches

-Fetch all branches from the remote repository:
+- Fetch all branches from the remote repository:

 git fetch --all

-List All Branches
+- List All Branches
-List all branches to confirm that the develop branch is available:

 git branch -a

 You should see something like:

 - main
-  remotes/origin/develop
+- remotes/origin/develop

-Check Out the develop Branch
+- Check Out the develop Branch
   Create a local tracking branch for develop and switch to it:

 git checkout -b develop origin/develop

-Verify the Branch
+- Verify the Branch
   Ensure you are on the develop branch and that it is up to date:

 git branch